evkx/evkx.github.io/content/models/tesla/model_y/model_y_long_range_rwd/_index.md

 ## Performance

-The Tesla Model Y Long Range RWD has a maximum power of 250 KW (340 hp/335 bhp).
-The total torque is 450 nm (332 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 5.9 seconds.
-The top speed is 217 km/h.
+The Tesla Model Y Long Range RWD has a maximum power of 250 KW (340 hp/335 bhp) and a total torque of 450 nm (332 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 5.9 seconds and has a top speed of 217 km/h (134.9 mph).

 ## Battery, range, and charging